Cwantic/Documentation/Python/index.md

 # Python integration

-MetaPiping offer to user the possibility to manipulate datas produced by the software in order to operate custom treatment.
+MetaPiping offers to user the possibility to manipulate datas produced by the software in order to operate custom treatment.

 These manipulations can be done via **Python** scripts, a simple and well documented language, with a great free mathematical, scientific and computer library, appreciated by engineers.